-For instance, it can be caused by an increased amount of the cerebrospinal fluid that naturally cushions your brain, or by an increase in blood in the brain due to an injury or a ruptured tumor.
+Increased intracranial pressure (ICP) is a rise in pressure around your brain.
+It may be due to an increase in the amount of fluid surrounding your brain.
+For example, there may be an increased amount of the cerebrospinal fluid that naturally cushions your brain or an increase in blood in the brain due to an injury or a ruptured tumor.

-Signs of ICP include:
+The signs of increased ICP include:

-Less common treatments for ICP include:
+Less common treatments for increased ICP include:

 Falling at home is a common cause of head injury, especially in the elderly.
 Avoid falls at home by keeping floors dry and uncluttered.
 If necessary, install handrails.